ossd-s24/project-evaluation/Danswer_evalutation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+It seems pretty friendly and open to improvemnt

 __Do the maintainers respond helpfully to questions in issues?__
+Average

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+Yes

 __Do pull requests get reviewed?__

+Yes

 __Do maintainers thank people for their contributions?__
+I think

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+No, maybe some expereince with using AI

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__